AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 ### Disable {#disable}

-Similar to the Enable rule type, the **Disable** rule type allows you to enable or disable a form object based on whether a condition is satisfied or not.
+Similar to the Enable rule type, the **Disable** rule type lets you enable or disable a form object based on whether a condition is satisfied or not.
 The Disable rule type also triggers the Enable action in case the condition is not satisfied or returns `False`.

 A typical Disable rule is structured as follows: